rija/ghost-ssg/README.md

 $ docker-compose run --rm publish
 ```

-The static pages are in the ``site`` directory ready to published to your remote web site
+The static pages are in the ``site`` directory ready to be published to your remote web site